 Ms Winsome CHOW is the Chief Executive of Hong Kong Arts Development Council.
+Since joining HKADC in 2015, she has been introducing improvements to the Council’s long-standing grant schemes and devising new ones, like the Matching Fund Scheme that has helped arts groups to grow with the support of their donors and sponsors.
 Ms CHOW worked in the Leisure and Cultural Services Department of the Hong Kong SAR Government, having managed and programmed for 14 performing arts venues.
 With extensive experience and knowledge in arts administration, she proactively develops art programmes and collaborating initiatives to incubate local artistic talents and promotes cultural exchanges.
-Recently, she spearheaded a new festival titled “Jockey Club New Arts Power” to nurture home-grown artists and encourage creative practices.
-She is also serving on the board or arts related committees of several institutions.
+She also serves on the boards or arts related committees of several arts and cultural institutions, sharing her experience of arts administration.
 Ms CHOW obtained a Bachelor degree in Social Sciences from The Chinese University of Hong Kong and a Master degree in Human Resources Management and Development from the University of Leicester in the UK.

 Ms Anita FUNG Yuen Mei, BBS, JP

 Ms Anita FUNG has over 30 years of experience in the banking sector.
 She is the first female Chief Executive Officer of The Hongkong and Shanghai Banking Corporation Limited in HK.
 She was appointed as Group General Manager of HSBC Holdings plc in 2008-2015.
-Ms FUNG is currently an independent non-executive director of Hong Kong Exchanges and Clearing Limited.
-She is also an independent non-executive director of China Construction Bank Corporation and Hang Lung Properties Limited.
+Ms FUNG is currently an independent non-executive director of Hang Lung Properties Limited.
 Ms FUNG plays an active role in public service.
-She was an independent non-executive board member of Airport Authority Hong Kong, a non-official member of Hong Kong Housing Authority, a member of the Financial Infrastructure Sub-Committee of the Exchange Fund Advisory Committee of Hong Kong Monetary Authority.
+She was an independent non-executive director of Hong Kong Exchanges and Clearing Limited, an independent non-executive board member of Airport Authority Hong Kong, a non-official member of Hong Kong Housing Authority and a member of the Financial Infrastructure Sub-Committee of the Exchange Fund Advisory Committee of Hong Kong Monetary Authority.
 She was a council member of The Hong Kong University of Science and Technology and a board member of the West Kowloon Cultural District Authority.
-She is currently a director of The Hong Kong Mortgage Corporation Limited, a trustee of Asia Society Hong Kong, a member of Museum Advisory Committee and Chairman of History Museums Committee.
+She is currently a director of The Hong Kong Mortgage Corporation Limited, a trustee of Asia Society Hong Kong, a court member of The Hong Kong University of Science and Technology, a member of Museum Advisory Committee and Chairman of History Sub-committee, Museum Advisory Committee.